 The Problem with Thematic ETFs

 The potential issue with thematic ETFs comes down to risk.
-The current landscape of specialized ETFs, particularly thematic ETFs, have attracted greater media exposure than broad-based ETFs and thus may have driven the price up with irrational expectations.
-For example, browse through any financial news online and you’ll quickly find that Cathie Wood has been grabbing headlines with her ARK ETFs.
+The current landscape of specialized ETFs, particularly thematic ETFs, have attracted greater media exposure than broad-based ETFs3 and thus may have driven the price up with irrational expectations.
+According to the research paper, financial innovation in the ETF industry, once the hype or trend dies down, most thematic ETFs end up underperforming the market and delivering negative risk-adjusted returns2.
+(Ben-DavidItzhak, 2021) For example, browse through any financial news online and you’ll quickly find that Cathie Wood has been grabbing headlines with ARK ETFs.
 With that being said, most thematic ETFs are narrowly focused and not diversified enough and the greatest pain point might be that they depend heavily on certain sectors to drive growth.

-Looking at the exponential growth of ARK investments, you’ll find the company owns significant amounts of the outstanding stock of some companies it invests in.
-This could limit its ability to trade stocks freely and carry risk of relying on a single sector.
-As of 02/17/21, ARK Innovation ETF (NYSE: ARKK) holds almost 9% in Tesla stocks so far.
-If tech sector suddenly drops in price, ARK funds will most likely get drastically impacted.
+Looking at the exponential growth of ARK investments, you’ll find the company owns significant amounts of stock in a single sector, carrying all the risk of that sector.
+As of 09/13/21, ARK Innovation ETF (NYSE: ARKK) holds more than 10% in Tesla stocks so far.
+If the tech sector suddenly drops in price, ARK funds will most likely have a dramatic impact.
 This is just one example.
 Other thematic ETFs cover stocks related to COVID-19 vaccines, work from home trend, and even Black Lives Matter movement.
-Once the hype around those stocks die down, there is potential risk of their price dropping significantly.
+Once the underlying factors for those trends die down, there is a potential risk of their price dropping significantly.

 On the other hand, broad-based ETFs are likely more favored by institutional investors.
 Broad-based ETFs are funds that track broad market indices.
 They are considered more beneficial in that they reduce transaction costs and provide higher diversification.
 While specialized ETFs may attract unsophisticated investors who chase performances and disregard fundamentals, broad-based index-tracking ETFs often offer low-risk and low-cost exposure to greater market segments.

-The Impact of AI in Actively Managed ETFs
+The Impact of AI on Actively Managed ETFs

-Some may argue then that thematic ETFs, while risky, do offer higher returns than broad-based ETFs, at least in the short-term.
-This is true in many cases, where some investors just want to ride the momentum until the trend is over.
+Some may argue that thematic ETFs, while risky, do offer higher returns than broad-based ETFs, at least in the short-term.
+This is true in many cases, where some investors just want to ride market momentum until the trend is over.

-But what if there’s an alternative way to “ride the wave,” except not for the short-term?
-In a broad-based ETF category, there is such a thing called AI powered ETFs.
-AI powered ETFs are managed directly by AI technology.
+But what if there’s an alternative way to find excess return without taking excessive risk?
+In the broad-based active ETF category, there is such a thing called AI powered ETFs.
+AI powered ETFs are managed directly by AI.
 In other words, no humans manage the fund.

-Qraft AI ETFs, which consist of four listed AI powered ETFs on the New York Stock Exchange, built a proprietary AI technology that automatically finds alpha5 factors to potentially bring excess returns.
+Qraft AI ETFs, which consist of four listed AI powered ETFs on the New York Stock Exchange, built a proprietary AI technology that automatically finds alpha factors to potentially bring excess returns.

-Unlike thematic ETFs, which rely on the latest “hot” stocks, Qraft AI ETFs strategically seek to find factors, or market anomalies, in the investment universe attempting to create excess return formulas to be applied to the fund.
-Qraft’s core research technology, called Factor Factory6, leverages AutoML7 technology to produce at least 10 factors per day without any human intervention.
-These factors are then applied to the large cap holdings in the fund and AI automatically rebalances the weightings of the stocks each month to favor potential outperformance against the benchmark index.
+Qraft’s core research technology, called Alpha Factory6, leverages AutoML7 and Deep Learning8 technology to find market factors apply them to the large cap holdings in the fund.
+The AI automatically rebalances the weightings of the stocks each month to favor potential outperformance against the benchmark index.

-Interestingly enough, Qraft AI-Enhanced U.S. Large Cap Momentum ETF (NYSE: AMOM) has held Tesla as its biggest position for three consecutive months since November 2020.
-However, Qraft’s AI system automatically reduced Tesla shares to zero beginning of September when the stock plummeted by 13.9% and didn’t buy back until November when the stock became bullish again.
-This may very well be just mere coincidence.
+Once example of this is when Qraft AI-Enhanced U.S. Large Cap Momentum ETF (NYSE: AMOM) held Tesla as its biggest position for three consecutive months starting in November 2020.
+However, Qraft’s AI system automatically reduced Tesla shares to zero beginning of September when the stock plummeted by 13.9% and did not buy back until November when the stock became bullish again.
+This may very well be just a mere coincidence.
 However, this could also be indicative of the potential predictive power of AI’s solution for building high performing ETFs.

 For information purposes only.
 Not meant to represent the Fund.
 Past performance does not guarantee future results.
 For AMOM top ten holdings, click https://qraftaietf.com/amom.

 With all investments in the stock market, there will always be a risk factor involved.
-In the advent of thematic ETFs, investors are exposed to trendy themes with the possibility of holding attention seeking and overvalued stocks that may potentially underperform the market in the long run.
-As a viable alternative to specialized ETFs, investors can add AI ETFs that are broad-based ETFs that provide diversification at low cost with the added benefit of AI integrating alpha factors in search of excess return strategies.
+In the advent of thematic ETFs, investors are exposed to trendy themes with the possibility of holding attention seeking and overvalued stocks that may potentially result in lower risk-adjusted returns.
+As a viable alternative to specialized ETFs, investors can add AI ETFs that are broad-based and provide diversification with the added benefit of AI integrating alpha factors in search of excess return strategies.

 1. Macro level trends – A macro trend is a pervasive and persistent shift in the direction of some phenomenon on a global level.
 Examples of current macro trends include urbanization, automation, and changing demographics.